 If they say no, you still have moves: escalate through a lawyer, file a Google removal request for the specific URL, or shift to suppressing the page with stronger content above it.

 This is the part people learn the hard way.
-If your case is on Justia, it is almost always on the other scrapers too: CourtListener, Trellis, UniCourt, PacerMonitor, DocketBird, and Casemine.
+If your case is on Justia, it is frequently on the other scrapers too: CourtListener, Trellis, UniCourt, PacerMonitor, DocketBird, and Casemine.
 Clearing Justia alone does nothing if the same record is live on five other sites.
 Our full court-record removal guide covers hitting all of them at once.

 If the case involves an arrest specifically, our guides on arrest records and mugshots go deeper.

 If you have tried these steps and are still stuck, or if you just do not have the time, we can help.
-Book a consultation or book court record removal services and we will take it from here.
+Reach out to our team and we will take it from here.

-Related Resources
+Related resources

 - Complete Court Record Removal Guide